IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### navDate
-A date that the client can use for navigation purposes when presenting the resource to the user in a time-based user interface, such as a calendar or timeline.
+A date that the client can use for navigation purposes when presenting this resource to the user in a time-based user interface, such as a calendar or timeline.
 The value _MUST_ be an `xsd:dateTime` literal in UTC, expressed in the form "YYYY-MM-DDThh:mm:ssZ".
 If the exact time is not known, then "00:00:00" _SHOULD_ be used.
-Similarly, the month or day _SHOULD_ be 01 if not known.
+Similarly, the month or day _SHOULD_ be "01" if not known.
 There _MUST_ be at most one `navDate` associated with any given resource.
 More descriptive date ranges, intended for display directly to the user, _SHOULD_ be included in the `metadata` property for human consumption.

  * A Collection or Manifest _MAY_ have exactly one navigation date associated with it.<br/>
    Clients _MAY_ render `navDate` on Collections or Manifests.